Orckestra/CommerceModel.BetterRetail/README.md

 ### Building

+> [!CAUTION]
+> Known issue: We have an issue with the PAT (personal access token) used in the nuget.config files.
+For security reasons you have to update the PAT in the nuget files before executing a build.

 You can build the project by opening a PowerShell window in the `build` folder and executing this:

 ```powershell